Update to GP Contract 20/21 - 23/24

 - Extended access - From April 2022, PCNs will deliver a single, combined extended access offer

-- a continued suspension of the Friends and Family Test requirement
+Extension of the suspension of Friends and Family Test Returns

 January 2021 - GPC England have supported the agreement the BMA have secured with NHSE/I for minimal contract changes for 2021/22 whilst retaining the significant increases in funding already planned.
 There was a further update letter for QOF 10th March 21.
 Some of the previous agreements due to start in April will be delayed.
 This is to give practices support and stability through the continued pandemic and whilst practices are playing such a significant role in the COVID-19 vaccination programme.